microbiomedata/nmdc-schema/README.md

    ```
    > The first time you run that, it will take several **minutes** to finish.
 During that time, Docker will be _building_ a container image.
 When you run the command in the future, Docker will reuse that container image (unless you append `--build`).
    >
-   > **Troubleshooting tip:** If Docker shows an error message saying "port is already allocated"; then append `--env DOCS_PORT=1234` to the command and re-run it (you can replace `1234` with any other port number available on your computer).
-Try different port numbers until that error message stops appearing.
+   > **Troubleshooting tip:** If Docker shows an error message saying "port is already allocated"; then change the command to `DOCS_PORT=1234 docker compose up --detach` and re-run it (you can replace `1234` with any other port number between `1024`-`65535`, inclusive).
+You can try different port numbers until that error message stops appearing.
 2. Connect to a bash shell running within the container.
    ```shell
    docker exec app bash